Effective January 1, 2023

 E. How We Protect Your Information

 The security of your personal information is important to us.
-We implement and maintain reasonable administrative, physical, technical, and organizational safeguards to protect and limit access to your personal information.
-While we use these precautions to safeguard your personal information, we cannot guarantee the security of the networks, systems, devices, and databases we operate or that are operated on our behalf.
+We implement and maintain commercially reasonable safeguards to protect and limit access to personal information that we collect and store.
+However, no security measure or modality of data transmission over the Internet is 100% secure.
+Although we strive to use commercially acceptable means to safeguard your personal information, we cannot guarantee absolute security of the networks, systems, devices, and databases we operate or that are operated on our behalf.

 If you are a California resident, you have the right under the California Consumer Privacy Act (“CCPA") to receive notice of the categories of personal information we collect, the purposes for which those categories of personal information will be used, and how we determine the length of time for which the personal information is maintained.
 You are also entitled to receive notice regarding your rights under the CCPA.